 A story, however, helps your audience understand why you’re proposing what you’re proposing.
-More specifically, that story could fully and compellingly dramatize the opportunity your business case proposal will leverage or the specific problem it will solve.
+More specifically, that story could fully and compellingly dramatize the opportunity your business case proposal or sale pitch will leverage or the specific problem it will solve.
 In telling that story, you’re focusing less on what you want to do.
 Rather, you are bringing to life why it’s worth doing.

 If reports are about what happened, stories about what happened to someone.